Language Requirement

 Demonstrating Language Competency

-Students who entered the program in Fall 2018 or earlier ONLY may also choose to satisfy their language requirement in the following additional manner, though written examination is still recommended and preferred:
+Students who entered the program in Fall 2018 or earlier ONLY may also choose to satisfy their language requirement in the following additional manner, though the written examination is still recommended and preferred:

 1. Complete a sequence of three undergraduate courses, or their equivalent, in the designated language with a grade of B+ (B plus) or above.